 A contraindication is a specific situation (or medical condition) in which a drug, supplement, procedure, or even surgery should not be used because it may be harmful to the patient.

-However, these medical circumstances have only been highlighted as there is limited research on how live cultures react with them.
+However, these medical circumstances have only been highlighted as there is limited research on how live cultures react with them, not because of known side effects.
 It is therefore recommended that live cultures are not taken in these circumstances unless with the advice of a doctor.
 We also suggest you contact providers directly for guidance on their individual products.

 There are no known contraindications with medical drugs or other supplements, however there are some considerations which should be kept in mind when taking live cultures with certain medications or supplements: